intel/transfer-learning/docs/api.rst

 .. currentmodule:: tlt.models

 Discover and work with available models by using model factory methods.
-The :meth:`get_model` function will download third-party models and provide a convenient interface for modifying, training, evaluating, and so on.
+The :meth:`get_model` function will download third-party models, while the :meth:`load_model` function will load a custom model, from either a path location or a model object in memory.
 The model discovery and inspection methods are :meth:`get_supported_models` and :meth:`print_supported_models`.

 Factory Methods
 ***************

 .. automodule:: tlt.models.model_factory
-   :members: get_model, get_supported_models, print_supported_models
+   :members: get_model, load_model, get_supported_models, print_supported_models

 Class Reference
 ***************